-Alexandria has been named one of the 100 Best Communities for Young People by America’s Promise Alliance annually since 2007, partly because of the quality of the schools and programs in our community.
+Alexandria has been consistently named one of the Best Places to Live in the U.S. by Niche.com for several years, partly because of the quality of the schools and programs in our community.

 Alexandria City Public Schools (ACPS) is one of the most diverse school systems in the country, and continues to be in the forefront of technology integration in the classroom.